m3579/IDE-For-The-Visually-Impaired/AppLogic/README.md

 a Model object with a class in that project that implements IView and will pass that Model as an argument to the Controller.

+Any utilities that the other code uses (or miscellaneous classes/interfaces/enumerations) are contained in the "Utilities" folder.

 Model-View-Controller Implementation in the Source Code
 ---------------------------------